 The Activism Grants Regulation is part of the FOBOS (Financial Support for Special Circumstances of Students).
-For the calendar year 2019, the FOBOS September 2018 is applicable.
-As from the calendar year 2020, there is a new policy towards full-time and part-time boards/teams.
+As of the calendar year 2020, there is a new policy towards full-time and part-time boards/teams.
 For part-time grants, credits obtained are not taken into account.
 The awarding of full-time grants does depend on credits obtained.

 The Student Union, together with the umbrella organizations, allocates the available grants to the organizations.
 The Personal Circumstances Committee (CPO) assesses the applications on behalf of the Executive Board.
 In case of questions, please contact the CPO registry or a student counsellor.

 You are only eligible for activism grants if the term falls within the compensation period (= standard course duration plus 1 extension year, also known as C+1 period of your academic programme (this does not apply to members of the University Council).
 C+1 = nominal study duration for the programme plus one extension year, as from the moment of the first enrolment for such a programme in Higher Education.
 Thus:

 - Bachelor's students: within the first 4 years of the bachelor programme, as from the moment of the first enrolment in a bachelors' programme in Higher Education.

 - Master's students: within the first 2 years of the master's programme.
 For Master programmes of 2 or more years, the period will be extended with those years.

 The application for the group

 The umbrella organizations and Student Union allocates the grants.
 After the concerning calendar year, the eligible organizations submit an application before April 1st through the online application form.
-For more information the FAQ.
+For more information see the FAQ.